2012–13 Port Vale F.C. season: Finances & ownership issues

 The trauma of administration still afflicted Port Vale during the 2012–13 season, as Micky Adams was unable to sign any players until the club's new owner, Keith Ryder, was granted clearance from the Football League.
-The takeover deal was delayed for a number of weeks after Ryder faced difficulties in passing the league's 'fit and proper persons' test.
+The takeover deal was delayed for several weeks after Ryder faced difficulties in passing the league's 'fit and proper persons' test.
 The administrators lost patience in Ryder, and publicly stated that if Ryder did not pay the £1.3 million takeover sum before 1 August 2012 then his bid would be rejected, and 'plan B' would be implemented.
 The deadline passed without comment from either party.
-Confusion reigned as the administrators confirmed that they were open to negotiations with other parties, and that it was up to Ryder to complete his takeover, as he had the opportunity, the funds and – according to Ryder himself – the inclination to complete his takeover.
+Confusion reigned as the administrators confirmed that they were open to negotiations with other parties and that it was up to Ryder to complete his takeover, as he had the opportunity, the funds and – according to Ryder himself – the inclination to complete his takeover.
 Administrator Bob Young stated that "We initially gave him a deadline of the end of June, which was then extended to 6 July.
 If someone comes back to us with the funding first, then we will obviously take that forward."
 Ryder responded that "I wake up every morning believing this is the day we will complete the takeover.
 If the deal does not go through, and someone else buys the club, there will be no-one more disappointed than me."